Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and

 The results for the convective scheme after 10 acoustic periods (0.1 convective periods) are shown in \ref{fig:gresho_dt_convective}.
 The vortex shape is mostly preserved with only minimal distortion around the corners, where the flow is most misaligned with the grid.
 The peak vortex velocity is around $75\%$ of the initial peak value.
 The acoustic scheme results are shown in figure \ref{fig:gresho_dt_acoustic}.
 The vortex is even more distorted than in figure \ref{fig:gresho_dtau_acoustic}, and has polluted a large part of the domain.
 After integration over 10 periods, the soundwave is barely visible on the left side of the figure behind this distortion.
 The result for the mixed scheme again retains the favourable properties of the other two schemes (figure \ref{fig:gresho_dt_mixed}).
 The velocity magnitude of the vortex is similar to that found with the convective scheme, but with marginally less distortion to the shape.
 The soundwave is almost completely diffused, although less so than with the acoustic scheme.\\

-We now investigate the effect of reduced upwinding, as proposed in \cite{thornber_improved_2008,rieper_low-mach_2011,oswald_l2roe_2016}.
-Figure \ref{fig:gresho_reduced_mU} shows the solution after 10 acoustic times found with the mixed scheme where the upwinding term in (\ref{eq:fv-entropyvar-diffusion}) has been reduced by a factor of $M$.
+We now investigate the effect of reduced convective upwinding, as proposed in \cite{thornber_improved_2008,rieper_low-mach_2011,oswald_l2roe_2016}.
+Figure \ref{fig:gresho_reduced_mU} shows the solution after 10 acoustic times found with the mixed scheme where the convective upwinding - the first term in (\ref{eq:fv-entropyvar-diffusion}) - has been reduced by a factor of $M$.
 The peak vortex velocity is 87\% of the initial value compared to 75\% with the original mixed scheme (figure \ref{fig:gresho_reduced_mixed}), a moderate improvement.
-Inspection of the diffusion matrix (\ref{eq:fv-entropyvar-diffusion}) shows that for the mixed scheme, the $\nu_{22}$ term is of the same magnitude as the upwind term, so contributes to the diffusion of the convective components.
+Inspection of the diffusion matrix (\ref{eq:fv-entropyvar-diffusion}) shows that for the mixed scheme the $\mu_{22}$ term is of the same magnitude as the convective upwind term.